3 March 2020

 SE-226 55 Lund

 Fouling issues can constitute a huge technical and economical challenge in many industries.
-The seminar takes a closer look at how fouling and scaling affect different industries, and how new and current technologies are used to address the issue.
-The focus will be on surface technologies and treatments, and participants can find inspiration from other industries and research institutes.
+The seminar takes a closer look at how fouling and scaling affect different industries, and how new and current technologies are used to address the issues concerning fouling.
+The seminar has a broad scope, and participants will find inspiration from other industries and research institutes.

 |09:00-09:30||Registration and breakfast|

 Structural and compositional changes during dairy fouling formation and removal

 The formation of fouling during dairy processing as well as most other food products leads in most cases to the formation of an intertwined mineral and protein-based networks.
 The process is kinetically controlled and strongly dependent on process conditions.
 The deposition process is a balance between the attachment of the different components to the surface, their surfaces interactions and bulk interactions.
 In fact, chemical interactions and aggregation in bulk can make the component less sticky.
 Any cleaning process must take into account that in order to remove fouling, you need to remove both the protein and mineral network.Tommy Nylander was appointed senior lecturer in Physical Chemistry, Lund University in 2000, and in 2007 he was promoted to full professor in the same department.
 The main theme of Prof. Nylander's scientific activity has been to relate interfacial behaviour of surface-active molecule to their solution behaviour.
 He has published 260 scientific articles and book chapters within his research area.
 Nylander has a large experience on application research and on international collaboration both with academia and industry.